Building and Distributing Packages with Setuptools#

 As a consequence, the resulting dictionary will include no such options.

-Please use the distutils-sig mailing list for questions and discussion about setuptools, and the setuptools bug tracker ONLY for issues you have confirmed via the list are actual bugs, and which you have reduced to a minimal set of steps to reproduce.
+Please use GitHub Discussions for questions and discussion about setuptools, and the setuptools bug tracker ONLY for issues you have confirmed via the forum are actual bugs, and which you have reduced to a minimal set of steps to reproduce.